MSI degree components

 Complete 3 credits from approved course lists, or request waivers based on previous coursework (graduate level) taken in the past 5 years with a grade of B or better.
 With approval you may substitute a relevant UM cognate course with a grade of B- or better.

 If you seek a waiver of the Management and/or Methods Distribution Requirement, send your request to firstname.lastname@example.org in the first two weeks of October and/or February.
-Include a course description (syllabus if available) and transcript with your request.
+Include your name, UMID, relevant course description/s (syllabus if available), and an unofficial transcript.

 Management Distribution Requirement (3 credits)